apache/druid/docs/operations/dynamic-config-provider.md

   ~ under the License.
   -->

-Dynamic config providers are Apache Druid's core mechanism to supply multiple related sets of credentials, secrets, and configurations within a Druid extension.
-It is intended to replace the deprecated [PasswordProvider](./password-provider.md).
+Druid relies on dynamic config providers to supply multiple related sets of credentials, secrets, and configurations within a Druid extension.
+Dynamic config providers are intended to replace the deprecated [PasswordProvider](./password-provider.md).

 By default Druid includes an environment variable dynamic config provider that supports:
 - Kafka consumer configuration in [Kafka ingestion](../development/extensions-core/kafka-ingestion.md)